NOT GETTING THE GIGS YOUR MUSIC DESERVES?

 - Uncertainty of what they are actually looking for

-- Promo materials that don’t quickly & simply describe the music…
+- Ineffective promo materials that don’t quickly & simply describe the music…

 - Too early or late for the programming team